 Overview

 Students will develop, write, produce, direct, record and edit short individual projects that center on mental illness/health.
-Final projects can be 5-10 min. in length and need to be completed by the end of winter quarter.
-Projects will be screened publicly and students will participate in a Q+A at a culminating PPSL event either at the end of the course or during the following quarter.
+Final projects can be 5-15 min. in length and need to be completed by the end of spring quarter.
+Projects will be screened publicly and students will participate in a Q+A at a culminating PPSL event at the end of Spring quarter.

-Students’ short individual media projects may take any form – including fiction, documentary, animation, experimental, docu-fiction/hybrid, essay film, staged readings, sound installation, podcasts, and more.
+Students’ short individual media projects may take any form – including fiction, documentary, animation, experimental, docu-fiction/hybrid, essay film, sound installation, multi-media performance, and more.
 Diversity of storytelling, perspective, form, style, genre, and even technology are all supported in this next iteration of PPSL.

-The course will meet twice a week on Tuesdays (daytime class) and on Thursday evenings.
-Class meetings on Tuesdays will focus on students’ projects and presentations, feedback sessions, discussions, workshops, and more.
-Thursday evenings will be dedicated to select public events, screenings, lectures, visiting artists etc. Students are required to attend and participate in both Tuesday and Thursday sessions.
+The courses will meet twice a week, with one daytime class session and one evening class session.
+The daytime class session will focus on students’ projects and presentations, feedback sessions, discussions, workshops, and more.
+The evenings will be dedicated to select public events, screenings, lectures, visiting artists etc. Students are required to attend and participate in both sessions.

-Each project will be supported by $1,000 in funding that can only be applied towards project expenses.
+Each project will be supported by funding across two quarters that can only be applied towards project expenses.
 PPSL will provide detailed guidance on financial processes and paperwork.

-Students need to have foundational technical media-making skills to enroll and succeed in the PPSL course.
-Each student will direct their own individual short project but is also expected to crew on their peers’ class projects.
+Students need to have foundational technical media-making skills to enroll and succeed in the PPSL courses.

-Northwestern undergraduate students who are not RTVF majors and have not previously enrolled in the foundational RTVF 190 Media Construction course will still be considered for the PPSL course if they can demonstrate technical competency or are planning to enroll in RTVF 190 at the same time.
+Northwestern undergraduate students who are not RTVF majors and have not previously enrolled in the foundational RTVF 190 Media Construction course will still be considered for PPSL if they can enroll in RTVF 190 during Fall or Winter quarter.
 Please note that graduate students are not eligible to take RTVF 190, so will have to prove technical competency in a different manner.

 Equipment Access, Crew, and Collaboration

-Students will have access to standard equipment via the RTVF Cage, depending on each student’s individual authorization level.
+Students will have access to equipment housed in the PPSL “mini Cage” as well as equipment from the RTVF Cage, depending on each student’s individual authorization level.
+Class time will be dedicated to learning equipment that is unique to the PPSL Cage.
 A $50 refundable deposit is required and all regular Cage policies apply.
-PPSL students may use their project funds to rent additional outside equipment from a rental house.
+PPSL students may use their project funds to rent additional equipment from a rental house.

-Although students will direct their own individual projects, they are expected to crew on each other’s projects as needed.
-The majority of crew positions should be filled by students in the PPSL class.
-The goal is to create a supportive and collaborative environment for creative exploration.
-We encourage a small footprint for PPSL projects and are not able to support large scale projects.
+Each student will develop their individual short project, but collaborating and crewing on their peers’ projects is highly encouraged.
+The goal is to develop a supportive and collaborative environment together that encourages creative exploration.
+We prefer a small footprint for PPSL projects and are not able to support large scale projects.

 Application Timeline and Process